Orangeville, Ontario: Media

 There are two local newspapers based in Orangeville, the Orangeville Citizen and the Orangeville Banner.

-Two radio stations are licensed to Orangeville, adult contemporary CKMO-FM (FM 101 Orangeville) and rhythmic contemporary CIDC-FM (Z103.5).
+Two radio stations are licensed to Orangeville, adult album alternative CKMO-FM (101.5 IndieFM) and dance CIDC-FM (Z103.5).
 CKMO launched in 2015 and broadcasts from studios in downtown Orangeville.
 CIDC has historically targeted the broader Greater Toronto Area as a rimshot, and has usually marketed itself as a Toronto station (having moved its tower closer to the city, and operating from studios in Etobicoke) rather than operate as an Orangeville-specific outlet.
 It faced reprimands from the CRTC in 2016 for not regularly broadcasting news and information content of specific relevance to Orangeville.

 Until June 2005, Rogers TV maintained its Peel North studio and production facility at 98 C-Line.
 The facility was closed to allow for expansion of the Peel North headend.
 Today, Rogers TV has a studio and production facility located at 70 C-line.